ARK-Electronics/ark_companion_scripts/README.md

 ## Services

-#### Common -- *installed at ~/.config/systemd/user*
+When running the **setup.sh** script you will be prompted to install the below services.
+The services are installed as [systemd user services](https://www.unixsysadmin.com/systemd-user-services/) and conform to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html).

+### Jetson and Pi

 **mavlink-router.service** <br>
 This service enables mavlink-router to route mavlink packets between endpoints.
-The **platform/`target`/main.conf** file defines these endpoints and is installed at **/etc/mavlink-router/**.
+The **platform/`target`/main.conf** file defines these endpoints and is installed at **~/.local/share/mavlink-router/main.conf**.
 The USB on the FMU is connected directly to the companion for a reliable high speed chip to chip connection.

 **dds-agent.service** <br>
 Bridges PX4 uORB pub/sub with ROS2.
 This service starts the DDS agent which connects with the PX4 uXRCE-DDS-Client.
 The FMU `Telem1` port is connected directly to the Jetson UART.
 This service depends on the `systemd-timesyncd` service to synchronize system time with an accurate remote reference time source.

 **logloader.service** <br>
 This service downloads log files from the SD card of the flight controller via MAVLink and optionally uploads them to [PX4 Flight Review](https://review.px4.io/). <br>

+**flight-review.service** <br>
+This service hosts a local PX4 Flight Review server on port 5006 <br>

 **rtsp-server.service** <br>
 This service provides an RTSP server via gstreamer using a Pi cam at **rtsp://`target`.local:8554/fpv** <br>